 Bungle Bungles Ranges

-Looking like giant beehives protruding from the landscape, the Bungle Bungle Ranges is not only unique, but is also listed as a UNESCO World Heritage Site.
-Although the Aboriginal people have lived here for at least 20,000 years, the colourful striped sandstone domes were surprisingly kept a secret from the outside world until 1983.
+Looking like giant beehives protruding from the landscape, the Bungle Bungle Ranges is not only unique but is also listed as a UNESCO World Heritage Site.
+Although the Aboriginal people have lived here for at least 20,000 years, the colourful striped sandstone domes have surprisingly kept a secret from the outside world until 1983.
 Featuring orange, black, and gray stripes, and possibly some of the most amazing formations in the world, visitors can take in the full spectacle of these on a scenic flight from Kununurra, Broome, or Halls Head, or an open-door helicopter flight from within Purnululu National Park.

 The northernmost region of Western Australia is called the Kimberley.
 It’s a spectacular region and is special because it’s one of the world’s last great wilderness areas – covering an area large enough in which to fit the UK.
-Highlights of the Kimberley include magnificent wilderness scenery, rare fauna and flora, and a rich and colourful history.
+Highlights of the Kimberley include magnificent wilderness scenery, rare fauna and flora, and rich and colourful history.
 There are several historical reminders in Broome of the importance of Australia’s pearl industry.
 The renowned Cable Beach in Broome, from which you can admire the sunset while riding camels, is indeed an attractive place with historical significance.
 However, the main reason to come to the Kimberley is to enjoy the surrounding wilderness.
 Drive only a few kilometres on an unsealed track and you can quickly feel the immensity of the region.
 You can also observe wild birds by the thousands.

 The lunar-like Pinnacles form one of Australia’s most unique and fascinating natural landscapes.
 Formed over millions of years, thousands of tall limestone spires rise right out of the yellow desert sands of Nambung National Park, just outside the coastal town of Cervantes.
 The Pinnacles were formed from erosion by the wind and rain, and stand up to 3.5 metres/5 feet tall in various shapes – jagged, rounded, sharp edged, and combinations of these.
 There are literally thousands of them on view.

-The Flinders Ranges, in the Flinders Ranges National Park, are the largest mountain range in South Australia, located about 200 kilometres/125 miles north of Adelaide.
+The Flinders Ranges, in the Flinders Ranges National Park, is the largest mountain range in South Australia, located about 200 kilometres/125 miles north of Adelaide.
 The ranges stretch for over 430 kilometres/265 miles.
 The first humans to inhabit the Flinders Ranges were the Adnyamathanha people (meaning “hill people” or “rock people”), whose descendants still reside in the area.
 Cave paintings, rock engravings, and other artifacts indicate that the Adnyamathana people have lived here for tens of thousands of years.